Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     <img class="myImg" src="images/jenkinsbuildtemplate.png" alt="[Jenkins Template" />

-1. select **Hosted VS2017** for the Agent Queue, provide **MyShuttle** as the Job name and then select the Jenkins service endpoint created earlier.
+1. select **Hosted VS2017** for the Agent Queue, provide **MyShuttle** as the Job name ( name of the build definition that was created in Jenkins)  and then select the Jenkins service endpoint created earlier.

     <img class="myImg" src="images/vsts-buildjenkinssettings.png" alt="Jenkins Settings in Team Build" />